AI & Agents

 Use Metadata Views to turn documents into a live, queryable database.
 When the Manus agent writes PDF reports, Excel models, or scanned images to your workspace, Metadata Views parses them automatically.
 You describe the columns you want in natural language (such as contract date, counterparty name, or total cost), and the platform builds a structured database layout.
 The schema supports Text, Integer, Decimal, Boolean, URL, JSON, and Date & Time formats.
 New columns can be added dynamically without reprocessing existing documents.
 The structured extraction layer is detailed at the Metadata Views product page: /product/document-data-extraction/.

 To begin building, every organization starts with a 14-day free trial that requires a credit card to activate [Fastio Pricing].
-There is no permanent free plan or free agent tier.
-Although creating a user account is free, running real work requires an organization on a paid subscription.
-Every organization begins with a 14-day free trial that requires a credit card to activate [Fastio Pricing].
 After the trial ends, the account transitions to a paid plan.
-Fastio offers three subscription plans: Solo is priced at $29/mo, Business is priced at $99/mo, and Growth is priced at $299/mo [Fastio Pricing].
+Fastio offers three subscription plans: Starter is priced at $29/mo, Business is priced at $99/mo, and Growth is priced at $299/mo [Fastio Pricing].
 By combining Manus's agent execution with Fastio's intelligent workspace, your team ensures that all task artifacts remain secure, searchable, and fully persistent.

 Frequently Asked Questions